helaili/vsts-octobot/README.md

 ## Deploy your own

-:wip: Note that there is a bug in a dependency which needs to be fixed before you can run your own instance.
-See Microsoft/vsts-node-api#125 :wip:
+:construction: Note that there is [a bug](https://github.com/Microsoft/vsts-node-api/pull/125) in a dependency which needs to be fixed before you can run your own instance. :construction:

 1. Create [a new GitHub app](https://github.com/settings/apps/new).
 1. Clone the repository.